carlpersson1/ID2223_Project/README.md

 # Running the code

-In order to run the feature pipeline a Hopsworks account is necessary to create the feature group.
-We have, in addition to the notebook files, regular python files as well that showcases the pipeline code and are easier to run.
+In order to run the code, firstly run the feature_pipeline.py.
+This code (given that it has access to a Hopswork account API key) will upload the cleaned weather data between 2018 and now to a feature group in Hopsworks.
+By running the training_pipeline.py file, the weather data will be downloaded and used to train a LSTM weather prediction model which is then uploaded to hopsworks.

-TODO: Are other things necessary?
+Next the files deploy daily_feature_pipeline.py and daily_inference_pipeline.py need to be deployed on modal, or any similar service (might require small changes in code).
+These files will download the latest weather data daily and do batch inference to predict the next 24 hours in the sequence.
+Images showing the prediction and previous performance is uploaded to Hopsworks, which can then be viewed by uploading the app.py and requirements.txt to a Huggingface space and deploying it.